dshanr/oci-fn-streaming/README.md

 ## Pre-requisites

+1. Setup your Functions application and Streaming service (Stream pool and Stream)

-Please gather following information.
+2. Please gather following information.
 These values are required to configure the environment variables for function application
     * User ID  – The OCID of the user to authenticate with.
     * Tenancy ID  – Tenancy OCID.
 Can be found in user profile.
     * Fingerprint  – Will be used to authenticate to the OCI API.